 If you recall, that third item subsumes ITAM.
 Now you know where ITAM specifically sits in the ITIL framework.

-This is the part that deals with the actual delivery of the services, and involves service levels, incident handling, and request fulfillment, among others.
-In other words, this is where activities pertaining to service desks, call centers, and help desks are found.
+This is the part that deals with the actual delivery of the services and involves service levels, incident handling, and request fulfilment, among others.
+In other words, this is where activities pertaining to service desks, call centres, and help desks are found.
 So, this area includes: